atolab/zenoh-web/content/blog/2024-10-21-zenoh-firesong.md

 This has been quite a long blog post but the amount of new features introduced in Zenoh 1.0.0 deserved some space!
 And now what could you expect from Zenoh in the future?
 - We will keep working on the API to stabilize those functions that today are marked as unstable: they work as expected but some changes may still land.
 - We are planning to extend more API functionalities to all the bindings, e.g. today some API is available only in Rust and we want to make it available as well in Python, C, and C++.
+- Liveliness support is planned to be added in Zenoh-Pico.
 - We will keep working on performance and scalability of all the zenoh ecosystem.
 - And many other cool things…